0xgioser/Polygon-Improvement-Proposals-1/Project Management/README.md

 ### Agendas

-The agendas for the calls are tracked in the Issues tab of this repository, under the "agenda" label ([link](https://github.com/hrook1/Polygon-Improvement-Proposals/labels)).
-To add an item to an agenda, please [open an issue in this repository](https://github.com/hrook1/Polygon-Improvement-Proposals/issues/new) which mentions the topic you want to discuss and links any relevant materials (EIPs, prototypes, etc.).
+The agendas for the calls are tracked in the Agenda folder of this repository, ([link](https://github.com/hrook1/Polygon-Improvement-Proposals/tree/main/Project%20Management/Agenda)).
+To add an item to an agenda, please [send a PR to the Agenda repo](https://github.com/hrook1/Polygon-Improvement-Proposals/issues/new) which mentions the topic you want to discuss and links any relevant materials (PIPs, prototypes, etc.).
 Then, leave a comment in the agenda where you would like this to be discussed.

 Anyone is welcome to add an item to the agenda as long as it follows these guidelines: